rahulraj0402/Job-Application/README.md

 6. Access the microservices through the Eureka service registry.

 ## Future Enhancements
-- Integration with RabbitMQ for asynchronous communication between microservices.
 - Deployment of microservices on Kubernetes for scalability and resilience.

 Feel free to contribute to the project by submitting pull requests or reporting issues.